soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 https://stackoverflow.com/questions/311696/why-does-net-use-bankers-rounding-as-default
 {%endcomment%}

+[^term]: _Implicit numeric conversion_ is used as a general term in this document.
+In practice it comprises a) literal `implicit def`s in the [source code](https://github.com/scala/scala/blob/2.12.x/src/library/scala/Byte.scala#L471) which exist only for "educational purposes" and are not actually used by the compiler anymore, b) the non-implicit methods that the compiler uses instead, c) the notion of [_weak conformance_](https://www.scala-lang.org/files/archive/spec/2.12/03-types.html#weak-conformance) and d) the notion of "numeric harmonization"
 [^mistake]: > It would be totally delightful to go through [Java] Puzzlers, another book that I wrote with Neal Gafter, which contains all the traps and pitfalls in the language and just excise them – one by one.
 Simply remove them.<br/>There are things that were just mistakes, so for example ... [misspeaks] ... int to float, is a primitive widening conversion and happens silently, but is lossy if you go from int to float and back to int.
 You often won't get the same int that you started with.<br/>Because, you know, floats, some of the bits are used for the exponent rather then the mantissa, so you loose precision.
 When you go to float and back to int you'll find that you didn't have the int you started with.<br/>So, you know, it was a mistake, it should corrected, it would break existing programs.
 So I do like the idea of essentially writing a new language which is very similar to Java which sort of fixes all these bad things.
 And if someone's to call it 'Java', that would be great, too.
 Just so long as traditional Java source code can still be compiled and run against the latest VMs. [...]<br/><cite>Joshua Bloch, Devoxx 2008</cite>